 December 13, 2007Commentary by Neal Steigbigel MD, Professor of Medicine (Infectious Diseases/Immunology)

 Methicillin resistant Staphylococcus aureus (MRSA) was a hot topic at this year’s IDSA meeting.
-The CA (community-acquired)-MRSA strains are spreading rapidly in …
+The CA (community-acquired)-MRSA strains are spreading rapidly …

 Grand Rounds: “Innate Immunity and Viral Pathogenesis”